bolgovr/broom/README.md

 Why?
 =======

-To prevent node.js devs from applications with over 9k LOC in one file.
+To prevent node.js devs from making applications with over 9k LOC in one file.

 Installation
 =======